esromneb/SuperGameOfLife/README.md

 * Every tick a query is run which searches for `Entites` with the `StepSimulation` `Component` on them.
   * In order to step the simulation, create an `Entity` like this anywhere in the application and on the next `tick` it sill step.
   * The simulation can also be stepped backwards, this is done by the `HistorySystem`
-*
+* `calculateLife()` is the main function, a bit complicated
+  * Depending on the `PotionEffect` `Components` that are added to cells, original or modified "Game of Life" rules are followed
+  * Cells which are spawned from parents that have effects will inherit a portion of the effect.
+The parents are then diluted.
+* The color of cells is calculated by `cellColor()`

 ## Board System
 * [BoardSystem.ts](https://github.com/esromneb/SuperGameOfLife/blob/master/src/systems/BoardSystem.ts)
-* This file has a few helpers for mouse handlers
+* This file has a few helpers for mouse handlers.

 ## Input System
 * [InputSystem.ts](https://github.com/esromneb/SuperGameOfLife/blob/master/src/systems/InputSystem.ts)